 what level of physical fitness is required?

-You should have a baseline level of stamina and fitness to be able to walk for multiple hours over rough terrain.
+You should have a baseline level of stamina and fitness to be able to walk for multiple hours over rough terrain, through potentially wet, windy and cold weather.
 In addition to local walks, we will do several day hikes up to 4-10 miles (6.5-16km).

 Do I need to be an experienced singer to do this?